 Mythology: Can myths and fables serve as archetypal material to be drawn from?
-Why do some myths seem to stand eternal?
+Why do myths continue to live for hundreds of years?
+What's up between Little Red Riding Hood and the Wolf?
+What song did the sirens really sing?